 - If you yipe loud and short, it may startle and work with some puppies.

-- Remove your body parts and appendages from harm’s way or turn away when they are rowdy.
-Redirect their attention and mouthing to something appropriate and productive.
+- Remove your body parts and appendages from harm’s way or turn away when your puppy starts getting hyperactive and rowdy.